Changde railway station

 Changde railway station is a railway station in Wuling District, Changde, Hunan, China on the Shimen–Changsha railway, Qianjiang–Changde railway, and Changde–Yiyang–Changsha high-speed railway.

-It was built in 1997.
+Originally constructed in 1997, the station is located 80 kilometers from Shimen County North railway station and 184 kilometers from Laodaodahe railway station.
+The facility is managed by the Changsha Depot under the jurisdiction of the China Railway Guangzhou Group and currently holds the status of a second-class station.

+The station's operations are dedicated exclusively to passenger services, including boarding, alighting, and the consignment of luggage and parcels.
+It does not handle freight traffic.

 History

 On 26 December 2022, Changyichang high-speed railway was extended here.